msillano/Sonoff-ebb-and-flow/README.md

 ![timer](/images/2018-08-21.082142.shot.png)

-Compared to mechanical timers, which usually have a resolution of 15 minutes, and a 24-hour cycle, this timer has a resolution of one minute, thus allowing very short periods of flow, and programming from many times a day up to a once every 14 days.
+Compared to mechanical timers, which usually have a resolution of 15 minutes, and a 24-hour cycle, this timer is very flexible: one minute resolution, cycles until 14 days.
 This timer can be integrated into any Home Automation project that uses the MQTT standard, it is simple to construct and it has a ridiculous cost.

 For the full story, see [orchis-sonoff-en01.pdf](orchis-sonoff-en01.pdf) (english version) or [orchis-sonoff-it01.pdf](orchis-sonoff-it01.pdf) (versione italiana).